openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/API.md

 `fn`

-A function which can be used to update the state
+A function which can be used to update the state associated with the namespace

 ▸ (`update`): `void`